talon-one/talon_one.rb/docs/ManagementApi.md

 campaign_id = 56 # Integer |

+body = TalonOne::NewCoupons.new # NewCoupons |

 opts = {
-  silent: 'silent_example', # String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000).
+  silent: 'silent_example' # String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000).
-  body: TalonOne::NewCoupons.new # NewCoupons |
 }

 begin
   #Create Coupons
-  result = api_instance.create_coupons(application_id, campaign_id, opts)
+  result = api_instance.create_coupons(application_id, campaign_id, body, opts)
   p result
 rescue TalonOne::ApiError => e
   puts "Exception when calling ManagementApi->create_coupons: #{e}"